 The money market is the component of a financial market that deals with short term borrowings.
 On the other hand, the capital market is also a component of the financial market that allows long term trading of equity and debt securities.

 Money markets deal in short term lending, borrowing, buying and selling.
 In contrast, capital markets deal in long term lending or borrowing.
 Corporations or investors with sizeable investible amount deal in capital markets.
-Financial regulators are responsible for overseeing the capital market activities.
+Financial regulators in India are responsible for overseeing the capital market activities.
 Their role is to ensure that companies do not default investors.

 Businesses are seeking to fulfil short term credit requirements go-to money market.
 In comparison, capital markets meet the long term financial needs of the business.